 The per capita income in Chester in 2018 was $31,447, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $125,788 for a family of four.
 However, Chester contains both very wealthy and poor people as well.

 Chester is an extremely ethnically-diverse town.
 The people who call Chester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chester residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chester include German, Irish, Italian, and Scottish.
+Important ancestries of people in Chester include German, Irish, Italian, and Scots-Irish.

 The most common language spoken in Chester is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.